Ehrlich's reagent

 Ehrlich's reagent or Ehrlich reagent is a reagent containing p-dimethylaminobenzaldehyde (DMAB) and thus can act as an indicator to presumptively identify indoles and urobilinogen.
 Several Ehrlich tests use the reagent in a medical test; some are drug tests and others contribute to diagnosis of various diseases or adverse drug reactions.
 It is named after Nobel Prize winner Paul Ehrlich who used it to distinguish typhoid from simple diarrhoea.

 The Ehrlich reagent works by binding to the C2 position of two indole moieties to form a resonance stabilised carbenium ion compound.

 Medical testing

 Ehrlich reagent can be used to detect urobilinogen, which can indicate jaundice or other liver-related issues.

-A very common Ehrlich test is a simple spot test to identify possible psychoactive compounds such as tryptamines (e.g. DMT) and ergoloids (e.g. LSD).
+A very common Ehrlich test is a simple spot test to identify possible psychoactive compounds such as tryptamines (e.g. DMT) and lysergamides (e.g. LSD).
 It gives a negative test-result for 25I-NBOMe and many other non-indole-related psychoactives.
 The reagent will also give a positive result for opium, because of the presence of tryptophan in natural opium.

 Pyridoxine, present in vitamin supplements, can give positive results to the Ehrlich test, showing a pink colour change.